mageplaza/magento-2-product-labels-graphql/README.md

 ![](https://i.imgur.com/rjCYdtu.png)

-- In addition, the label information is also displayed when using Graphql to retrieve the information of the Product according to Magento.
+- In addition, the label information is also displayed when using GraphQL to retrieve the information of the Product according to Magento.
 Supported queries are fully written at `Product.ProductInterface.mp_label_data.LabelRules`

 ![](https://i.imgur.com/EfVzRxD.png)